 The USACE provides hydrographic survey and minimum depth information to NOAA for over 1,500 federally maintained channels.
-The data comes from nearly two dozen separate USACE district offices and currently is in different formats and is delivered by different methods on different schedules.
+Each channel has its own authorization and funding, and USACE maintenance is closely coordinated with the needs and demands of local navigation interests.
+Channel condition data from 23 USACE districts can therefore have different formats and be delivered by different methods and on different schedules.

-The USACE recently directed NOAA to use only the data that its districts provide in the Corps' new standardized e-Hydro format.
-This will save NOAA a significant amount of the extra time that was required to process the different data formats.
-NOAA will take advantage of the new format as each district brings its e-Hydro data production capabilities online.
+The USACE recently implemented the eHydro program to make standardized channel data available to other users, including NOAA, through an enterprise approach.
+Ultimately, timely, accurate, and authoritative data for all USACE channels will be available through a single portal.
+This will save NOAA a significant amount of the extra time that was required to process the different data formats provided in the past.
+NOAA will take advantage of the new format as each district is fully functional in eHydro.
 This will enable Coast Survey to obtain timely channel data from a single online location in one standardized format, as needed.
-However, since not all districts keep this site up-to-date, Coast Survey has been forced to publish only project depths for some channels.